pvlib/pvanalytics/docs/index.rst

   - :py:mod:`features.clipping` functions for labeling inverter clipping.
   - :py:mod:`features.clearsky` functions for identifying periods of clear sky conditions.
+  - :py:mod:`features.daytime` functions for identifying periods of day and night.
   - :py:mod:`features.orientation` functions for identifying
     orientation-related features in the data (e.g. days where the data looks like there is a functioning tracker).
 These functions are distinct from the